Cerebrum internal capsule

 3) Temporal lobe - for the sense of hearing

-4) Occipital lobe - sense of vision
+4) Occipital lobe - the sense of vision

 Sulci and gyrus of the cerebrum: